cosmos/sdk-tutorials/scavenge/tutorial/04-starport-serve.md

 ## Application

-Let's run `starport serve` again, as it does additional hot reloading for our app out of the box.
+Let's run `starport chain serve` again, as it does additional hot reloading for our app out of the box.
 After this, we can navigate to [`localhost:12345`](http://localhost:12345), where we should see the following landing page:

 ![](./img/localhost_12345.png)